serialseb/serialseb.github.com/_posts/2016/2016-02-01-macos-for-dotnet-shell.md

 There is no place like __home__ however, and you'll probably end up in your home directory often.
 This is the equivalent of `C:\Users\yourusername\`, and we can navigate to it using `cd ~`, which is equivalent to `cd ~/`, where `~` is your home directory.
 Makes all those websites of the 90 that were at `http://corp.example/~username` much more understandable!
 And thanks to @jasonimison, you can just use `cd` for the same thing.

 To list things, no `dir` command, we replace it with `ls`.
-On it's own, it can be rather confusing, so the equivalent seems to be `ls -al`.
+On its own, it can be rather confusing, so the equivalent to the windows experience seems to be `ls -al`.

 ### Install all the things